iotaledger/iota-names/scripts/README.md

 This directory contains different scripts used to build transactions (for multi-sig operations).

-## Setup SuiNS locally
+## Setup IOTANS locally

-To setup a local instance of SuiNS (or in any network of your choosing), all you need to do is call:
+To setup a local instance of IOTANS (or in any network of your choosing), all you need to do is call:

 ```
 # choose from mainnet, testnet, devnet, localnet